 What does it mean in practice?

-From time to time, Adventurers receive propositions of missions (the name we now give to test sessions after a user coined the term).
+From time to time, Adventurers receive propositions of missions (what we call test sessions after a user suggested it).
 Given the mission’s objectives and requirements, they can decide to enroll.
-Then for a few weeks, some aspects of the normal Dreem experience will be altered and specific feedback will be asked.
+Then for a few weeks, aspects of the normal Dreem experience are altered and specific feedback will be asked.
 In the comfort of their own bed, on their own schedule, Adventurers are collectively mapping sleep.

 Why do people do this?

 They can have varied motivations such as benefiting of our latest release in advance or simply because they want to be able to contribute to the greater good.
 We have a remarkable user base who understand how hard and personal sleep issues are.
 Being an Adventurer allows you to act and not only wait and hope.
 Both personally and on behalf of Dreem, I would like to express our immense gratitude to all participants.
 You are amazing!

 The following figures illustrate how different the Adventurers program is to typical sleep studies:

 In general, sleep studies are typically performed on 10 to 50 men (to avoid women’s hormonal “perturbations”…) in their twenties or thirties, for one or two nights per user.
 In contrast, Adventurers are a more representative sample of the general population.
 One mission means hundreds of volunteers from many countries and dozens of nights.
 It’s not a perfect sample yet, our gender ratio could be better, and we are limited to countries where Dreem is currently certified.
 But it’s already something right?